 Stelco continues to experience improving market conditions and favourable pricing trends across its key products.
-Steel prices continued to increase during the first half of 2018 and remain influenced by overall international demand, trade sanctions, iron ore prices, scrap steel prices and product availability.
+Steel prices continued to increase during the first nine months of 2018 and remain influenced by overall international demand, trade sanctions, iron ore prices, scrap steel prices and product availability.
 Volatile metal prices may cause fluctuations in our financial results.
-We've realized higher steel shipping volumes during the quarter and have also sold excess coke to third parties.
-This created additional revenue and improved our costs as a result of operating leverage.

 During the first quarter of 2018, Stelco was impacted by a truck and driver shortage across North America which resulted in higher transportation costs for the Company during the period.
 In addition, winter weather conditions made certain shipping options impractical for the first three months of 2018.
 As a result, in order to support our current production levels and higher customer orders, the Company expanded its distribution capabilities by adding approximately 220 rail cars to its transportation fleet through leasing arrangements.
-These rail cars were mostly received and entered into service during the second quarter of 2018, and we expect to add approximately 160 additional rail cars during the second half of the year.
+These rail cars were mostly received and entered into service in the second quarter of 2018, and during the third quarter we've added another 160 rail cars to our transportation fleet.
 Each rail car is capable of carrying up to 90 nt of steel compared to the typical freight truck which is capable of carrying up to 30-60 nt of steel depending on the jurisdiction traveled.
 Furthermore, we have increased our shipping capacity through our LEW dock enhancement project which was completed in May 2018.
-Barges capable of being loaded from our LEW dock are typically capable of carrying between 8 to 12 thousand nt of steel and vessels up to 20 thousand nt of steel.
-These shipping enhancements contributed in reducing our inventory backlog from the first quarter, which in combination with consistent market demand for our steel products, impacted our estimated delivery lead time from eight to ten weeks from the date of order in the first quarter to five to seven weeks at the date of this MD&A.
+Barges loaded from our LEW dock are typically capable of carrying between 8 to 12 thousand nt of steel and vessels up to 20 thousand nt of steel.
+These shipping enhancements contributed in reducing our inventory backlog from the first quarter, which in combination with our recent hot strip mill outage (discussed further below) and consistent market demand for our steel products, reduced our estimated delivery lead time from eight to ten weeks from the date of order in the first quarter to three to four weeks at the date of this MD&A.

-We executed a number of strategic outages during the first half of 2018, including at our hot strip mill.
-The outages were intended to improve reliability and efficiency, and are in preparation for hot strip mill enhancements planned for the second half of 2018 and 2019.
+We executed a number of strategic outages during 2018, including at our hot strip mill through the addition of hydraulic automatic gauge control on the first two finishing mill stands.
+The outages were intended to improve reliability and efficiency, and are in preparation for hot strip mill enhancements planned for the remainder of 2018 and 2019.
 In connection with our strategic capital expenditure program aimed at improving our product mix to focus on more advanced steel products, including AHSS and UHSS grades, we are planning to continue enhancing our production capabilities and controls over our hot rolled steel products.

-In that regard and as planned, during September we will be taking a strategic outage to upgrade our hot strip mill.
-The upgrades will provide for better gauge control and increased rolling force.
-These enhancements will enable us to better participate in the AHSS, High Strength Low Alloy (HSLA), and value added coated markets.
-Despite the outage, we still expect second half shipping volumes to be in line with first half shipping volumes, subject to timing differences between the third and fourth quarters.
+During September 2018 and as planned, Stelco executed a three week strategic outage to upgrade our hot strip mill to provide better gauge control and increased rolling force, and enable Stelco to better participate in the AHSS, High Strength Low Alloy (HSLA), and value added coated markets.
+We also performed maintenance on our blast furnace, basic oxygen furnace (BOF), and caster in September.

-Also, we continued to focus on business strategies of asset optimization and expansion of our product capabilities through initiatives such as: utilizing excess capacity at our LEW's hot strip mill and pickle lines and HW's coke ovens, restarting HW's temper mill and installing annealing furnaces, and upgrading finishing mill roll bearings at our hot strip mill.
+In addition to upgrades at our hot strip mill, we continued to focus on other business strategies of asset optimization and expansion of our production capabilities through initiatives such as: utilizing excess capacity at our LEW hot strip mill and pickle lines and HW coke ovens, restarting HW temper mill and installing annealing furnaces, and upgrading finishing mill roll bearings at our hot strip mill.
 We expect that successful completion of these initiatives will ultimately help us grow our revenues, improve our steel production capabilities and lower our total costs per nt.
 We anticipate that these initiatives will be completed during 2019.